xiezhenye/servant/README.md

   Limit the command execution time in seconds, default is unlimited.

+* Attribute `backgrand`:

+  Whether the command runs in backgrand.
+Could be true or false.
+When `backgrand` == true, Servant will return immediately.

 * Element `code`:

   Code of the command to be executed

+* Element `lock`:

+  Mutex.
+Attributes: name: locks with same name is exclusive. wait: when race for the lock failed, wait until the lock is released or return immediately, default is false. timeout: Max time to wait for the lock, in seconds.

+* Element `validate`:

+  Validate params.
+Attributes: name: param name to validate.
+Body: Validator regexp.

 ### `daemon`
 * Attribute `lang`: